|

 Local Marketing makes sense only because CONVENIENCE has changed

-Buying Habits forever.
+ALL of our Buying Habits forever.
 You Must now play the game by the new rules or lose by the new

 Rules!